 Wear a beautiful piece of Australian art.

-A collaboration between an Australian indigenous arts centre and an Australian design company has produced this vibrant pendant in anodised aluminium and sterling silver.
-The artist is Mary Anne Nampijinpa Michaels and her painting is inspired by a rock hole in Western Australia and the dreamtime story of a rainbow serpent which rose from the waterhole and ate everyone there.
+A collaboration between an Australian indigenous art centre and an Australian design company has produced these vibrant earrings in anodised aluminium and sterling silver.

 Lisa Engeman, who is behind the design company Occulture, creates her contemporary and unique Australian jewellery using licensed artwork produced by Warlukurlangu aboriginal artists.

 Lisa uses a special technique of anodising aluminium and then handcrafting and detailing the piece with sterling silver creating a unique pair of Australian sterling silver earrings.

 The earrings are 11mm wide and 36mm long and the full length to the top of the earwire is 60mm.

 Click here to view more jewellery from Occulture with matching bracelet and pendant.